BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Always more where they came from â€” *Goblin tunnels are teeming with more Goblins, and the Scribe knows just where to find them.*
+Always more where they came from — *Goblin tunnels are teeming with more Goblins, and the Scribe knows just where to find them.*

 *A withered and deformed being, the Goblin Scribe is certainly no fighter.
 Upon a system of pulleys and ropes, the Goblin Scribe is able to navigate the tunnels and caverns of Goblin-town in order to relay the commands of the Goblin King, and to send for reinforcements quickly, should his blubbery liege ever come under attack.*

 At the end of his Move phase, the Goblin Scribe may opt to take a Courage test.
-If the test is passed, you may move D3 extra Goblin Warriors onto the board (+1 for each point that he passed his test by) â€” from an edge chosen by the controlling player.
+If the test is passed, you may move D3 extra Goblin Warriors onto the board (+1 for each point that he passed his test by) — from an edge chosen by the controlling player.
 If the Goblin Scribe is forced to automatically pass this Courage test, then D3 Goblin Warriors will enter the board as described above.

-Immobile â€” *Withered and feeble, the Goblin Scribe cannot move on his own.*
+Immobile — *Withered and feeble, the Goblin Scribe cannot move on his own.*

 The Goblin Scribe is automatically Trapped if he loses a Fight.
 Additionally, in the Move phase, friendly models may move him and his frame, in which